Professor of Law Director, Academic Initiatives Co-Director, Initiative for Excellence in Law TeachingCo-Advisor

-Professor Franklin is an expert in legal pedagogy and experiential learning in law school, and a national leader in the field of academic preparedness.
-She is frequently asked to speak and lead workshops for other law faculty, and has served as President of both the AALS Sections on Teaching Methods and on Academic Support.
-She is the founder of the New York Academic Support Workshop, and a founding Board member of the Association of Academic Support Educators.
+Professor Franklin’s work brings together her unusually extensive background in differing forms of law teaching.
+She is an expert in legal pedagogy and experiential learning in law school and a national leader in the field of academic preparedness.
+She is frequently asked to lead workshops for other law faculty, and has served as President of both the Association of American Law Schools (AALS) Sections on Teaching Methods and on Academic Support.
+She is the founder of the New York Academic Support Workshop series and the national Association of Academic Support Educators (AASE).
+In collaboration with colleagues, Franklin co-directs NYLS’s Initiative for Excellence in Law Teaching (IELT).

 Professor Franklin’s legal scholarship began as a law student, where she served as an Editor-in-Chief of the New York University Review of Law and Social Change.
 Franklin initially came to NYLS after teaching at NYU School of Law, where she taught and coordinated faculty and worked to develop a curriculum in critical legal thinking in its Lawyering Program.
 Her teaching also draws on her experiences as a staff attorney working with a diverse clientele in the Brooklyn Office of the Legal Aid Society.
 There, her practice focused on housing and family law, conducting numerous trials, hearings, and appellate arguments while also litigating public benefits and immigration cases.

 Professor Franklin’s scholarship focuses on the rhetorics of legal decision-making and on legal pedagogy.
 Her published works, both academic and non-academic, often mirror her interests in gender roles, diverse family structures, and sexual identity.
-Her books include an in-role case file for preparing practice-ready law students and a guide for law professors teaching legal reasoning and academic preparedness.
+Her books include an in-role case file for preparing practice-ready law students, a guide for law professors teaching legal reasoning and academic preparedness, and a legal methods case file textbook that has been adopted widely.

 LAW REVIEW AND OTHER SCHOLARLY ARTICLES